Dalbukerk/HTools/README.md

-# HTools
+# WordlistEditor
-A bunch of simple tools, created in my studies, for pentesting and hacking.
+A simple tool to edit and create some wordlists easily.